ReactiveX/RxSwift/Documentation/GettingStarted.md

 5
 ```

 One thing to note here is that you usually don't want to manually call `dispose` and this is only educational example.
 Calling dispose manually is usually bad code smell, and there are better ways to dispose subscriptions.
-You can either use `DisposeBag`, `ScopedDispose`, `takeUntil` operator or some other mechanism.
+You can either use `DisposeBag`, `ScopedDisposable`, `takeUntil` operator or some other mechanism.

 So can this code print something after `dispose` call executed?
 The answer is, it depends.